dpduanpu/SGD-Exponential-Stepsize/utils/README.md

 This folder contains some helper functions for generating commands for grid searching, processing hyperparameter tuning results, and drawing figures.

 ### `gen_fun_cmds.py`
 Mainly used for generating batch of commands for hyperparameter tuning as it can combine searching grids of a bunch of hyperparameters.
+Commands will be saved in a sub-directory named `cmds` with the name from `--output-name`.
 Options are specified as flags (see --help for a detailed list and explanation).
 Nonetheless, we would like to point out two options specifically:
 * `--alpha-etaT-eta0`: if specified, the values you input for `--alphas` will be considered as <img src="https://render.githubusercontent.com/render/math?math=\eta_T/\eta_0"> and corresponding <img src="https://render.githubusercontent.com/render/math?math=\alpha"> will be automatically computed.
 To use this option, you need to also give the `--train-size` in order to calculate T. However, you don't need to deduct the validation set size manually, as the actual training data size will be automatically inferred from input arguments.
 * `--milestone-comb-order`: this option specifies how many elements can be picked from the `--milestone` argument at most to form a combination of milestones.
 An example might make it more clear.
 Suppose `--milestones` is [32000, 40000, 48000], then setting this option to 0 will take `--milestones` as is, namely [32000, 40000, 48000].
 Setting this option to 1 will take [[32000], [40000], [48000]] as milestones.
 And setting this option to 2 will take [[32000], [40000], [48000], [32000 40000], [32000 48000], [40000 48000]] as milestone.